Opposition to the Iraq War: Opposition in European countries

 Deputy FCO Legal Adviser Elizabeth Wilmshurst resigned on 20 March 2003, three days after Lord Goldsmith's final advice to the British government reversed her legal opinion (in Lord Goldsmith's first secret memo 10 days earlier) that the invasion was illegal without a second United Nations Security Council Resolution to SCR 678.

 Opposition throughout the world

 Opinion polls showed that the population of nearly all countries opposed a war without UN mandate, and that the view of the United States as a danger to world peace had significantly increased.
 UN Secretary-General Kofi Annan described the war as illegal, saying in a September 2004 interview that it was "not in conformity with the Security Council."

 Nelson Mandela, former President of South Africa, called the US's attitude five months before the invasion a "threat to world peace".
 He said they were sending a message that "if you are afraid of a veto in the Security Council, you can go outside and take action and violate the sovereignty of other countries"; a message which "must be condemned in the strongest terms."

+During the war, the Malaysian Parliament, led by Prime Minister Mahathir Mohamad, unanimously passed a motion condemning the unilateral military action by the United States and its allies.
+Mahathir proposed seven resolutions, including a call for an immediate end to the conflict.
+Members of Parliament, including those from the opposition, supported the motion, aligning with Mahathir’s call for national unity in opposing the war.